. 1940 .

 "Walker," Commander Davenport's voice was measured, "Whatever you're doing, I want you to stop doing it.
 You're dead in the water."

-"Yes, sir," Lieutenant-Commander Walker said, "I'd be glad to oblige in a few minutes."
+"Yes, sir," Lieutenant-Commander Walker said, "I'd be glad to oblige at the soonest possible moment."

-"Sir, there's another wave coming, a big one," a lookout shouted into the pilot house.
+"Sir, there's another wave coming, a big one," the starboard lookout shouted.

 The wave rolled onward, then slipped under the Amazon and lifted her; the engines pulling hard astern sent her shooting backwards off the sub's foredeck.
 There was a collective sigh of relief through the ship.

-The sub came to life at once and shot forward through the water.
-Sailors came up out of the conning tower and leapt for the deck guns.
-A shot echoed off our foredeck, but, what with Amazon swinging to port and the sub going full speed ahead, it missed.
+The sub came to life at once and shot forward through the water, desperate to escape.
+Sailors came up out of the conning tower with rifles.
+A hail of shots echoed off our foredeck, but, what with Amazon swinging to port and the sub going full speed ahead, most of them missed.
+It was like the wild west down there, bullets crisscrossing each other over the narrow strip of water that separated our two vessels.

 "Permission granted," Lieutenant-Commander Walker replied, "fire at will."